PTDonnelly/ground_based/README.md

 1. Better calculation of errors
 2. Saving of calibration coefficients
 3. Reading arrays into PlotProfiles and WriteSpx
+--a.
+Add the different "modes" to FindFiles
-3. (a) Adding the files to FindFiles under relevant "mode"
+--b.
+Add the files to FindFiles under relevant
 4. Plotting profiles in PlotProfiles
 5. Writing spxfiles in WriteSpx